 Recognizing that not every employee celebrates the same cultural heritage goes a long way towards fostering inclusion.
 On the other hand, attempting to recognize every single holiday on your team may encompass too many days.
 Instead, strategies like Flexible PTO or floating holidays ensure fairness to each employee.

 In addition, while business may be slow in late December, it may also be a good time for employees to complete focused work or target markets without seasonal slow-downs.
 Maintaining full flexibility is not just the right thing to do, but reasonable accommodations are also required by law under Title VII in the United States.

 “Employers should be careful about establishing rigid leave policies because the enforcement of such policies may materialize into a claim for religious discrimination under Title VII,” says Lori Rassas in Employment Law: A Guide to Hiring, Managing and Firing for Employers and Employees.
 “For example, if an employer has a policy that only two people in a department can take time off on any given workday and three people request the day off to attend religious services, the employer might be subject to a workplace discrimination claim under Title VII for religious discrimination by the person whose request is denied if a reasonable accommodation is possible and is not offered”.

 Teams may also incorporate cultural and religious holiday celebrations into team-building activities that celebrate diversity and foster inclusion.
 Creating celebrations that represent all religious and cultural traditions makes sense for high-performing virtual teams.
-For ideas, check out our guide to reimagining year-end celebrations during COVID-19.

 Final Word: Outcomes, not Output